Koonkie-Cloud-Services/circos_mag/README.md

 ## Usage

 The typical workflow for generating a Circos plot of your MAG is as follows:
- 1. Get the genomic FASTA file for your MAG
+ 1. Obtain genomic FASTA file for your MAG
  2. Run Prokka on your MAG to identify the 5S/16S/23S rRNA and tRNA genes in your MAG (<i>note</i>: Prokka only accepts uncompressed files):
  ```
 > conda activate circos_mag